- What is Regression

 What is Regression?

 Before learning about linear regression, let us get ourselves accustomed to regression.
-Regression is a method of modelling a target value based on independent predictors.
+Regression is a method of modeling a target value based on independent predictors.
 It is a statistical tool which is used to find out the relationship between the outcome variable also known as the dependent variable, and one or more variable often called as independent variables.
-This method is mostly used for forecasting and finding out cause and effect relationship between variables.
+This method is mostly used for forecasting and finding out cause-and-effect relationships between variables.
 Regression techniques mostly differ based on the number of independent variables and the type of relationship between the independent and dependent variables.
 If you want to understand Linear Regression in more detail, do check out our Free Course on Linear Regression at Great Learning Academy.
 In this course, you will learn about the need for linear regression, understand its purpose and real-life application.
 The course focuses on the mathematical as well as the practical aspects.

 When and why do you use Regression?